In Exercises 5–20, find the range, variance, and standard deviati... | Channels for Pearson+

 Range

 The range is a measure of variation that indicates the difference between the highest and lowest values in a data set.
-It provides a simple way to understand the spread of the data, showing how much variability exists.
-For example, if the highest number of cigarettes smoked per day is 20 and the lowest is 0, the range would be 20 - 0 = 20 cigarettes.
+It provides a simple way to understand the spread of the data.
+For example, in the given prices of smart thermostats, subtracting the lowest price from the highest price will yield the range, helping to assess the price variability.

 Recommended video: